 The scanning activity of the Spida worm may cause denial-of-service conditions on compromised systems, and it has been reported to cause high traffic volumes even on networks with no compromised hosts.

 Information about the victim system's configuration and accounts may be compromised by the email the worm attempts to send.

 By leveraging a default null password, an attacker may execute arbitrary commands on the system in the security context in which the Microsoft SQL Server services are running.
-While site-specific configurations may vary, the SQL Server is typically run
+While site-specific configurations may vary, the SQL Server is typically run with system-level privileges.

 During the course of the Spida worm's execution, a number of files are created on the victim system.
 These include

 Scanning for other systems on port 1433/tcp or attempts to send email to email@example.com may also indicate a compromised system.

 If you believe a system under your administrative control may have been compromised, please refer to

 Set a password on the sa account